Helping anxiety in anxious times

 Arbitrary things can seem more than a little menacing.
 We become exhausted by the constant sense of vigilance that we feel is required to deal with all the potential threats in the world.
 Despite feeling very necessary, it is a disorganised attempt at coping with things that aren’t really a threat at all.

-It seems almost all of us experience low levels of anxiety, and for many of us, the disorienting effects of trait anxiety appears to be our default setting.
-One in six Europeans now suffers from a clinically defined anxiety disorder and it’s nearly twice as prevalent in young people as it is in older generations.
+It seems almost all of us experience low levels of anxiety, and for many of us, the disorienting effects of trait anxiety appear to be our default setting.
+One in six Europeans now suffers from a clinically defined anxiety disorder, and it’s nearly twice as prevalent in young people as it is in older generations.

 It is essential that we begin to understand the factors that are causing us to be on red alert.
 Until we can understand it, and rediscover equilibrium, we are going to find ourselves subject to those familiar but unnecessary feelings of urgency and worry.

 Why do we experience anxiety?

 Because the process is all happening in the autonomic branch of the nervous system, this will become our conditioned response.
 And because it is conditioned, your mind, body and nervous system will start responding to the perceived threat even before you have become consciously aware of it.